How to Get Holiday Let Reviews & Respond to Negative Ones

 Send a polite email to your guest, asking them to elaborate on any issues or concerns they had during their stay.

 Does the guest have a legitimate point?
 Some reviews focus on one underlying problem they had e.g. construction noise or a leaking shower.
-Others will mention several gripes, such as crumbs in kitchen drawers, tv remote not working, or a mouldy shower.
+Others will mention several gripes, such as crumbs in kitchen drawers, a tv remote not working, or a mouldy shower.

 Focus on the major points of the bad review, so you can address them.

 Explain to the guest the steps you have taken to improve the experience of future bookers.
-For example, “we apologise that the service you received didn’t meet our usual high standards.
+For example, “We apologise that the service you received didn’t meet our usual high standards.
 Following your feedback, we’ve hired a company to ensure the hot tub is fully maintained and ready to use”.

 Sample negative review response